 - The adjudicator will produce a "Proposed Decision".
-The Proposed Decision will generally be issued within 30 working days of the application being accepted. - The Parties have 10 working days to provide any comments on the Proposed Decision.
+The Proposed Decision will generally be issued within 20 working days of the adjudicator being appointed. - The Parties have 10 working days to provide any comments on the Proposed Decision.
 The Parties do not have to provide comments on the Proposed Decision.
 If the Parties do provide comments on the Proposed Decision, those comments can only relate to points raised in the complaint and must not introduce any new matters.